earchibong/Springboot-EC2-Jenkins/documentation.md

 ## Create A Jenkins Job For The CI/CD Pipeline

+Here's an overview of the steps that will be included in the job:
+    - Check out the source code from the GitHub repository.
+    - Build the Spring Boot app with Maven or Gradle.
+    - Build the Docker image and tag it with the ECR repository URL.
+    - Push the Docker image to the ECR repository.
+    - Deploy the Docker image to ECS using a task definition and a service.

 - grant permissions to `jenkins` to gain access to docker After you've connected to `Jenkins` instance on your terminal, add the following in the command line: